How to Build Ramps, Steps, and Custom Doors for a DIY Shed

 I used a four-foot level to make sure that the cylinder blockers were perfectly level with each other.

 The leveling took a little bit of time because I had to constantly adjust the height of each hole until the level was perfect.

 Once the blockers were level then the stringer would sit perfectly flat on the blocks while maintaining an even ramp surface.

 Slowly and surely, the blocks were leveled.
 This was the most time-consuming and tedious part of building the ramp.

 The rest of it went by much more easily and quickly.

 Once leveled, I worked on attaching the stringers to the shed.

-Instead of using joist hangers like I did with the steps, I needed something much stronger to hold the weight of the riding mower.
+Instead of using joist hangers as I did with the steps, I needed something much stronger to hold the weight of the riding mower.

 To make the ledger, I just bolted a giant 2 x 10 piece of wood to the floor joists.

 Near the bottom of the 2 x 10, I bolted on a 2 x 4 for the ramp stringers to rest on.